Background

 Each garden is unique in terms of the allocation of member plots and community plots.
 The allocation is informed by the needs and interests of the community and evolves overtime as needed.

-How many plots will be available at the Cooksville Park community garden?
+How many plots are available at the Cooksville Park community garden?

-25 plots will be available at the Cooksville Park community garden.
+25 plots are available at the Cooksville Park community garden.